syncfusion-content/flutter-docs/Flutter/datagrid/selection.md

 Data grid allows you to clear the selection applied in the grid rows by setting the `DataGridController.selectedIndex` to `-1` or `DataGridController.selectedRow` to null when `selectionMode` property is in `single` or `singleDeselect`.
 On selectionMode property is in `multiple` you can clear the selection from grid rows by setting the `DataGridController.selectedRows` to `empty`.

-The following code example shows how to clear selection when selectionMode proeprty is in `single` or `singleDeselect`,
+The following code example shows how to clear selection when selectionMode property is in `single` or `singleDeselect`,

 {% tabs %}
 {% highlight Dart %}